 Third example: Tuggy seems to attribute to Richard Cross (Duns Scotus, Oxford University Press, 1999, page 69) this thought - Tuggy writes: “The persons, as it were, partially but don’t entirely “overlap”, as each is also partly composed of a unique personal property…” So, Tuggy.
 But this is not what Cross is saying.
 Indeed my suspicions were alerted by Tuggy’s peculiar talk of a person “partly composed of a… property.”
 What Cross actually writes is this: “What Scotus means is that the Father is not a part of the Son; not being the Father is a necessary property of the Son.
 (It is not a necessary property of the divine essence; hence the Father is formally distinct from the divine essence, but really distinct [in the relevant sense] from the Son.)”
 (Cross, pg 69).
 This does not mean a divine person being “partly composed of a… property.”
 Curiously, such is the sort of thing some Unitarians say pejoratively of the doctrine of the Trinity, and Tuggy is a Unitarian.)

-To be clear, the only citations that I cross-checked where these three, and all three are erroneous readings of these scholars, which is troubling.
+To be clear, the only citations that I cross-checked were those three, and all three are erroneous readings of those scholars.
+Why?
+It's troubling.

 I said two main flaws, and the other is to do with how Tuggy uses a one/three-self idea.
 The thing is, that part of his book/encyclopaedia article is meant to be a literature review of writers’ ideas.
 But the writers he covers have largely not considered the sort of one/three-self framework Tuggy writes about.
 But his literature review gives the impression of centuries’ old ‘one/three-self’ debate and of such authors participating in it.
 To show why this is problematic, a bit more detail.